 These researchers are presenting their findings from four patient case-studies.
 The four patients each presented at the hospital with a variety of symptoms, and in each case kombucha was settled upon as the likely probable cause of their symptoms.

 This paper was published in 1997, when very little verifiable research had been conducted into kombucha and its effects.
+(See my post here on what the science currently says about kombucha’s health benefits)

 What the researchers already knew: